radical-cybertools/radical.entk/docs/user_guide/adding_data.rst

 Handling data from login node
 =============================

-The following example shows how to configure a task to run executable on a login node (e.g., in case of some data should be downloaded from Internet and compute nodes don't have an access to the outside).
+The following example shows how to configure a task to fetch data during runtime when compute nodes do not have internet access.

 .. code-block:: python